 Our team at MediCompare independently researches and evaluates telehealth providers.
 This means we strive to maintain a balanced and fair perspective on services by examining various sources of information, including the provider’s website, customer review websites, news sources, and government websites.

 We start by looking at the provider's general availability, services, pricing, and wait times stated on their website before diving deeper.
 The next step is usually to look at how their services, pricing, and wait times compare to those of other providers we have examined.
-Then we examine the user experience, i.e., whether what the provider states on their site matches what patients actually experience.
+Then we examine the user experience, i.e., that is, whether what the provider states on their site matches what patients actually experience.
 How is the user experience when interacting with the provider’s website, booking process, and customer service team?
 How does the provider respond if anything goes wrong during the process?

 When going through the reviews, we pay particular attention to whether the provider follows best practice.
 This includes having consultations for their services rather than questionnaire-based scripts or medical certificates, transparency about the level of experience of their doctors, and clearly outlined pricing, opening hours, and privacy policy.